ganimedes96/E-sports/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this web client
+Technologies that I used to develop this api client

 - [Node](https://nodejs.org/en/)
 - [TypeScript](https://www.typescriptlang.org/)